 During examinations, you must do your own work.
 Talking or discussion is not permitted during the examinations, nor may you compare papers, copy from others, or collaborate in any way.
 Students must not discuss an exam's contents with other students who have not taken the exam.
-If prior to taking it, you are inadvertently exposed to material in an exam (by whatever means) you must immediately inform the instructor or a TA.
+If prior to taking it, you are inadvertently exposed to material in an exam (by whatever means) you must immediately inform an instructor.